 Want to grow more vegetables in little spaces?
 Grow up!
 One of the easiest ways to make the best use of small garden spaces is by growing plants on trellises.
 Plants like pole beans are extremely productive and can be grown in narrow rows if trellised.

 Trellised plants also use less water.
-Instead of watering an entire sprawling plant, you can just water the base where the plant roots are located.
-But trellised plants require special care from the soil.
-The soil must be properly rotated from time to time with the beste gereedschappen for proper rotation.
+Instead of watering an entire sprawling plant you can just water the base where the plants roots are located.

 Trellises add structure.